mickck/vue-stragram/README.md

 # vue-stagram

  Instagram clone with the Vue framework and Vuex
-- Add filters option when you create a post.
+- Filter option included when creating a post.

 ## Project setup
 ```